prabhatamit3/Calculator-Web-v2/README.md

-# Calculator-Web-v2
+# Calculator Web
-Calculator with multiple operations
+ A Simple Calculator based on HTML,CSS,JS only